Soil Transmitted Helminths

 - Lifespan: 1-5 years (Necator can live longer).

-Each species has a unique journey through the human host.
+Each species has a unique journey through the human host, which determines their clinical manifestations.

 4.1 Ascaris Life Cycle (The "Grand Tour")